sranins/BusinessApplication-ReleaseNotes/articles/Spring18/sales/dynamics365-sales/relationship-analytics-public-preview.md

 **Relationship analytics** helps salespeople manage the opportunities pipeline by analyzing relationships and presenting data and insights about the health of customer relationships.
-Relationship Analytics includes **sentiment analysis** on Microsoft Office Exchange online emails to enhance relationship health score.
+Relationship Analytics includes **sentiment analysis** of Microsoft Office Exchange online email to enhance the relationship health score.
 [For more details about the capabilities, go to the Embedded intelligence page](https://docs.microsoft.com/en-in/dynamics365/customer-engagement/admin/embedded-intelligence).

 ![A screenshot of a relationship overview](media/relationship-analytics-public-preview-1.png "A screenshot of a relationship overview")